-The brick house or Inn was built around 1824 in the architectural style of the Federal period not unlike those of the New Jersey, New York, Pennsylvania and Ohio area from which Mr. Broadwell had come.
+The brick house or Inn was built around 1824 in the architectural style of the Federal period, not unlike those of the New Jersey, New York, Pennsylvania and Ohio areas from which Mr. Broadwell had come.
 The Inn, built with native clay bricks, originally had two two-story wooden porches on its north and south facades.
 The structure and cabinetwork of this Inn are unusually fine for its day, and the building has been recorded by the Historic American Buildings as an outstanding example of early architecture in Illinois.

 Great exposed, hand-hewn center “summer” beams run through the structure at three levels for support.
 The walnut mantels, cabinetwork and most of the flooring are original, and the doors have great hand-forged strap hinges and large iron or brass locks.
 The bricks were handmade on the site.
-A brick oven built into the kitchen fireplace is one of the few beehive ovens in this region in which bread or other goods are still baked.
+A brick oven built into the kitchen fireplace is one of the few beehive ovens in this region where bread or other goods are still baked.
 Outside, the original hand-dug stone-cased well still has good water.
 The furniture for the Inn, in addition to its glass, china, pottery, and kitchen gadgets, has been obtained mostly from old families of Sangamo Country.
 The structure represents a transitional period between the cabin of the rugged pioneer at New Salem and the more comfortable homes of Springfield before the Civil War.

-In 1842, the area around Broadwell's Inn was renamed "Clay's ville" because of the sentiment for the perennial Whig candidate, Henry Clay.
+In 1842, the area around Broadwell's Inn was renamed "Clay's Ville" because of the sentiment for the perennial Whig candidate, Henry Clay.

 During the heyday of the Inn, Reverend Peter Cartwright often spent time at Broadwell's Inn.
 In fact, Reverend Cartwright held a large camp meeting at Clayville in 1832.
 Mentor Graham, Lincoln's teacher, held classes at the Clayville Schoolhouse in 1830 and 1836; and according to Carl Sandburg, it was at this log schoolhouse at Clayville that Lincoln sat and listened to students recite their lessons.

-Dr. Charles Chandler, founder of Chandlerville, was a frequent visitor to Clayville on his way to and from Springfield.
+Dr. Charles Chandler, the founder of Chandlerville, was a frequent visitor to Clayville on his way to and from Springfield.
 Lincoln himself is said to have stayed at the Inn, even though no actual proof exists.
 Lincoln was the lawyer of the Broadwell family, and it is unlikely that he made the journey from Springfield to confer with his client and returned home all in the same day.

 All of the businesses at Clayville depended upon the post road and stagecoach line.
 The post road, which originally opened in 1825 and ran from Springfield to Beard’s Ferry, was extended in 1829 to Quincy on the Mississippi River.
-With the railroads in the 1850’s, the need for a tavern no longer existed, and the Inn became a family residence.
-The structure was used as such until the 1930's when it became a storage barn for hay.
+With the railroads in the 1850s, the need for a tavern no longer existed, and the Inn became a family residence.
+The structure was used as such until the 1930s when it became a storage barn for hay.
 It remained that way until the Pearsons came along.

-In 1992 the site was sold into private ownership and over the next several years deteriorated to a point that in 2007 it was declared one of the ten most endangered historic sites in the State of Illinois.
+In 1992 the site was sold into private ownership, and over the next several years deteriorated to a point that in 2007 it was declared one of the ten most endangered historic sites in the State of Illinois.

 In 2012, Landmarks Illinois, the organization that in 2007 had declared the site to be one of the most ten endangered sites in Illinois, awarded The Pleasant Plains Historical Society it’s advocacy award for saving the site.

-Complied by Neil Gale, Ph.D.
+Compiled by Dr. Neil Gale, Ph.D.